Francis Laid To Rest As 400,000 Mourn Pope with An Open Heart - UrduPoint

 "His gestures and exhortations in favour of refugees and displaced persons are countless," Battista Re said.

-He recalled the first trip of Francis's papacy to Lampedusa, an Italian island that is often the first port of call for migrants crossing the Mediterranean, as well as when the Argentine celebrated mass on the border between Mexico and the US.
+He recalled the first trip of Francis's papacy to Lampedusa, an Italian island that has become the initial port of call for many migrants crossing the Mediterranean, as well as when the Argentine celebrated mass on the border between Mexico and the United States.

 Trump's administration drew the pontiff's ire for its mass deportation of migrants, but the president has paid tribute to "a good man" who "loved the world".

-Making the first foreign trip of his second term, Trump sat among dozens of leaders from other countries -- many of them keen to bend his ear over a trade war he unleashed, among other subjects.
+Making the first foreign trip of his second term, Trump sat among leaders, many of them keen to bend his ear over a trade war he unleashed, among other subjects.

-The White House said Saturday that the president had a "very productive" meeting with Zelensky before the funeral.
+The White House on Saturday said that the president had a "very productive" meeting with Zelensky before the funeral.

 Kyiv published a photo of the encounter, the two men sitting face to face in red and gold chairs in the basilica, as well as another showing Zelensky huddled with Trump, Britain's Keir Starmer and French President Emmanuel Macron.